 What’s the best type of HANS/FHR device to buy?

-The Driver61 store has a large range of HANS or FHR devices, with prices ranging from around £200 to just over £1000 depending on design and materials used (plastic or carbon).
+Many stores have a large range of HANS or FHR devices, with prices ranging from around £200 to just over £1000 depending on design and materials used (plastic or carbon).

 All devices are designed to offer the same protection during an incident – and have been certified to FIA standards – however, some HANS and FHR devices will vary quite significantly in weight.
 While this may not be important for a track day or club driver, it can make an important difference in top-tier racing.